 The gain creators which is how your products and services create gains for your customers.

 Let's look at each section a little closer:

 These simply outline the products or services you are offering your customers that will help them get a social, emotional or functional job done.
 This could be several different things or just one depending on your individual business.

 The pain relievers make it completely clear in what ways your product or service will relieve their pains.
 These can be before, during or after the customer is trying to get a job done.
 You target particular pains the customer has relating to that job it doesn't have to be all of them.

 Like the pain relievers above, these gain creators show exactly how your products and services are going to create gains for your customer.
-We do this by looking at our customer profile and seeing how we can fulfil their 'gains' their hopes and expectations for that particular job and even help them exceed their expectations.
+We do this by looking at our customer profile and seeing how we can fulfil their 'gains' and their hopes and expectations for that particular job and even help them exceed their expectations.